b roll

 The more varied your B-roll, the more engaging your video will be.

-Balance A-roll and B-roll footage
+5. Balance A-roll and B-roll Footage

 Strive for equilibrium between your A-roll and B-roll.
 Your A-roll is the meat of the story, while B-roll adds the flavor.
 Maintain a balance to keep your video engaging without overwhelming your audience.

-Layer B-roll to support the narrative
+6. Layer B-roll to Support the Story

 Choose B-roll that compliments and supports your main narrative.
 Use it to visually illustrate or enhance the points made in your A-roll.